PennyLaneAI/pennylane/doc/development/adding_templates.rst

     MyNewTemplate(weights, wires=['a', 'b', 'd'])

-As an ``Operation``, templates can define other methods and attributes, such as a matrix representation, a generator, or a a gradient rule.
+As an ``Operation``, templates can define other methods and attributes, such as a matrix representation, a generator, or even a gradient rule.

 .. note::